Blinken, Lavrov exchange 'frank' views on Ukraine crisis | DW | 21.01.2022

 The two diplomats met briefly at Hotel President Wilson, where they discussed whether diplomacy can still resolve the crisis.

-On the Russian side, Lavrov said following the meeting that Russia will receive a written response to its "concrete" security demands "next week," a promise that was confirmed by Blinken.
+On the Russian side, Lavrov said following the meeting that Moscow will receive a written response to its "concrete" security demands "next week," a promise that was confirmed by Blinken.
+The two diplomats also agreed to meet again next week.

 Lavrov described the talks as "constructive and useful."
 The Russian envoy also said his country "never" threatened the Ukrainian people.

-Blinken said in the meeting with Lavrov that Russia should expect a "united, swift and severe" response if it attacks Ukraine and said the situation has reached a "critical moment."
+Blinken said Russia should expect a "united, swift and severe" response if it attacks Ukraine and said the situation has reached a "critical moment."

 DW Brussels Bureau Chief Alexandra von Nahmen, who was in Geneva to cover the meeting, said Blinken and Lavrov may find common ground in some areas, such as "arms control or military exercises."